Dawnz/amber-plumming-app/readme.md

 in the application, all pages should be listed under the pages folder(src/pages).

 #### Tips
--a Page is a component the app can be routed towards -a Component are what builds up the contents of a Page -both a Page and a component can utilize a service
+- a Page is a component the app can be routed towards
+- a Component are what builds up the contents of a Page
+- both a Page and a component can utilize a service

 ## Making Changes.